janikvonrotz/janikvonrotz.ch/content/post/2021-11/05-zweifel-doubt.md

 > The decision is a cross on the mountain of arguments.\
 > It is flanked by the abyss of truthfulness.\
 > He who falls, falls deep.\
-> The thunder of doubt rages above the cross.\
+> The thunder of doubt rages above the peak.\
 > A storm of scepticism arises.\
 > The rain erodes the structure.\
 > As long as the cross stands, justification withstands.\
-> Thousands of mountains with crosses stretch across the landscape of faith.\
+> Thousands of mountains stretch across the landscape of faith.\
 > Above it all, the thunder of doubt drones.